We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 It’s made with the highest quality materials and features a traditional Japanese blade and handle design.
 Most Shun chef’s knives cost way more than $100, but this one is typically priced just under that amount.
 You can check out the current pricing and read dozen of other reviews on Amazon.

-If you’re not a fan of the Shun Sora, the next best Japanese style chef’s knife for under $100 is the Global G-Series 7-Inch Chef’s Knife.
+If you’re not a fan of the Shun Sora, the next best Japanese style chef’s knife for under $100 is the Global G-Series 7-Inch Chef’s Knife (see on Amazon).

 This knife is incredibly unique due to its stainless steel handle that makes the entire knife appear to be one piece of material.
-Despite its appearance, it’s actually a two-piece knife with the steel blade and steel handle welded together.
-The inside of the handle is filled with sand which provides balance while keeping the knife extremely lightweight.
+Despite its appearance, it’s a two-piece knife with the steel blade, and steel handle welded together.
+The inside of the handle is filled with sand, which provides balance while keeping the knife extremely lightweight.
 Small dimples on the stainless steel handle add grip and give it a distinct look.

-Besides its unique design, the biggest difference between this knife and the Shun Sora is that the steel blade on this knife is much softer than Shun’s.
-Since Global’s steel is softer, it doesn’t hold its edge as well but it’s more durable and can endure more abuse.
+Besides its unique design, the most significant difference between this knife and the Shun Sora is that the steel blade on this knife is much softer than Shun’s.
+Since Global’s steel is softer, it doesn’t hold its edge as well, but it’s more durable and can endure more abuse.

 Global is a well-known Japanese knife maker that has been in business since 1985.
 Over the decades, they’ve built an excellent reputation for their quality, performance, unique design, and affordability.
 If you like their modern stainless steel design, the Global G-Series 7-Inch Chef’s Knife is a great option.